unChaz/sci-fi-5e/docs/rules/feats.md

 In addition, any mercenaries under your command receive +2 to initiative and armor class.

-#### LIGHTLY ARMORED
+#### SPACEWALKER'S GRACE
-You have trained to master the use of light armor, gaining the following benefits:
+You have trained to master moving in low gravity.
 Increase your Physique or Dexterity score by 1, to a maximum of 20.
-You gain proficiency with light armor.
+You no longer risk negative effects of moving in low or null gravity at your full movement speed.

 ```
 ```

 #### LINGUIST
-You have studied languages and codes, gaining the following benefits:
+You have studied languages and coding, gaining the following benefits:
 - Increase your Intelligence score by 1, to a maximum of 20.
 - You learn three languages of your choice.
 - You can ably create written ciphers.
 Others can't decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use tek to decipher it.